JennysJam/fasttodo/design-notes.md

 - *PUT* `/api/todo/{ident}/field`
     Use this to update item values (description, name, string, datetime, urgency, etc,) in place.
 A value of `null` will be used to set unset it.

+## updated api

+parent nodes should be passed as path parameters and creation requests should have a simple body (called TaskReq i think), so

+- `PUT /api/task`
+    Create new task (toplevel)
+- `PUT /api/task/{ident}`
+    Create new task with parent as ident

 ## Client
 Client will be a simple 1 page app that takes in data and appends values, which will be a little tree of divs most likely (or articles, semantically?).
 I think name/description should be shown and notes could be collapsable/scrollable.